What used cars tell us about the risk of too much inflation hitting the economy

 Those concerns haven’t hit Harrison Santini, who bought his 2015 Buick Encore in May for $11,400.

 Santini, 22, said he had no trouble getting approved for a loan and used part of his stimulus check from last spring for the down payment.
-Santini works one job in Biloxi, Miss. and another in Mobile, Ala.
+Santini works one job in Biloxi, Miss., and another in Mobile, Ala.
 He said he’d be in trouble if his car broke down or he had to miss work for repairs.

 Santini has put 22,000 miles on his car in 10 months, which would normally reduce its value.
 Instead, Santini is marveling at how his car’s value has actually gone up.
 Now he’s looking to trade in his Buick.